Tavistock A.F.C.: History

 The club was formed on 8 September 1888, when sportsman and businessman Herbert Spencer summoned "interested persons to assemble at the Guildhall" where a committee would be elected under the chairmanship of his brother, Wilfred, with Herbert as his deputy and another brother, Kingsley, on the committee.
 They played their first games at the old Tavistock Grammar School playing fields, playing in the Devon League.
-In their second season of 1889 – 1890 they became the first winners of the Devon Senior Cup.
-In 1900–01 season the club then claimed their first Devon League title.
+In their second season, 1889 – 1890, they became the first winners of the Devon Senior Cup.
+In the 1900–01 season, the club then claimed their first Devon League title.

-After the first world war the club achieved success in the Devon league, Senior Cup and Bedford Cup, during the 1920s however the club had to cease playing football at the end of the 1931–32 season due to debt.
-The club started playing again in 1937 and in 1939 amalgamated with three other local teams, Tavistock Comrades, Bannawell Blues United and Tavistock West End.
-With this amalgamation the club changed the colours of their strips from salmon pink shirts with chocolate collars and cuffs, to the present day red and black stripes.
+After the first world war, the club achieved success in the Devon league, Senior Cup, and Bedford Cup, during the 1920s, however, the club had to cease playing football at the end of the 1931–32 season due to debt.
+The club started playing again in 1937, and in 1939, amalgamated with three other local teams, Tavistock Comrades, Bannawell Blues United, and Tavistock West End.
+With this amalgamation, the club changed the colours of their strips from salmon pink shirts with chocolate collars and cuffs, to the present day red and black stripes.

-After World War II the club joined the Plymouth Combination League First Division.
-In 1947 the Club President Herbert Thomas Langsford purchased their current home of Langsford Park and then two years later giving it under trust to the club.
+After World War II, the club joined the Plymouth Combination League First Division.
+In 1947, the Club President Herbert Thomas Langsford purchased their current home of Langsford Park and then two years later giving it under trust to the club.
 With a new ground the club entered the FA cup for the first time in the 1948–49 season.